HR-FairyTail-FEC/project_atelier/README.md

 * This component extends the ability to write, read, and browse through reviews for the current product.

 ## Installation
-1)Fork project and clone to local repository
+1) Fork project and clone to local repository

 2) Install all packages by running the following commands in your terminal.
 ```